Sk3llington/Purple-Teaming/README.md

 - MSVenom

-Now it's time to search for the webserver that I am looking to attack.
+Now, it's time to search for the target webserver.

 ### Below, the `nmap` command I used to discover the IP address of the Linux web server and have all IPs discovered saved into the file `nmap_scanned_ips`: